 So here are the results for SiteGround and HostGator w.r.t TTFB.

-As expected, SiteGround loaded faster in USA and Netherlands whereas HostGator tops in Australia.
+As expected, SiteGround loaded faster everywhere except Berlin, where it was surprisingly slow.
 This is mainly due to the availability of servers for SiteGround in Netherlands and USA region.
-And also, their inability to have a data center in Australia, where HostGator manages to have a data center.

 Here’s a why website hosted on SiteGround is faster than HostGator.